Part 1 of making sourdough bread

-Flour: Use any flour or bread flour of choice for different flavors & textures, I do try to stick to healthier flours like Einkorn flour, Coconut flour, Brown rice flour, sprouted whole wheat flour, stone ground whole wheat bread flour, other stone ground flours & whole grains I grind myself (review here), (all non GMO), but sometimes I do run out before my order of flour arrives so I have used Bread flour from the grocery store.
+Flour: Use any flour or bread flour of choice for different flavors & textures, I do try to stick to healthier flours like Einkorn flour, Coconut flour, Brown rice flour, sprouted whole wheat flour, etc, but sometimes I do run out before my order of flour arrives so I have used bread flour or all purpose flour from the grocery store.
 (I also love mixing flour & prefer Einkorn flour, bread flour & coconut flour together for making the actual bread)

 Water: Water is important, yea I have read blog posts that say it makes no difference but filtered water does make a more viable starter, well water is also usually ok & fresh spring water.
 Avoid jugs of drinking water, city water & county water (tap water)